raleel/cfi-srd-pt/0005_Skills.md

 Outside of combat, _Classic Fantasy Imperative_ does not provide a definitive list of situations and challenges which can incur skill modifications.
 What sort of modification is required for any particular skill or context is ultimately up to the Games Master to decide, according to the capabilities of the characters, his Percepção of the difficulty of the situation and the dramatic tension at that particular moment.

 ---
-## Standard Skills
+## Perícias Comuns

 #### Atletismo (STR+DEX)

 Atletismo covers a range of physical activities, including climbing, jumping, throwing, and running.
 Skills rolls for any of these activities are handled by a Cantole roll against the Atletismo skill.
-See the [Movement](0008_Combat.md?id=movement
+See the [Movimento](0008_Combat.md?id=Movimento
 ) section for more information on climbing, jumping, and running.

 #### Canoagem (STR+CON)